ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/observe-ballerina-programs.md

     ![Grafana Prometheus datasource](/learn/images/grafana-prometheus-datasource.png "Grafana Prometheus Datasource")

-5. Import the Grafana dashboard designed to visualize Ballerina metrics from [https://grafana.com/dashboards/5841](https://grafana.com/dashboards/5841).
+5. Import the Grafana dashboard designed to visualize Ballerina metrics from <a href="https://grafana.com/dashboards/5841" target="_blank">https://grafana.com/dashboards/5841</a>.
 This dashboard consists of service and client invocation level metrics in near real-time view.

     The Ballerina HTTP Service Metrics Dashboard Panel will be as shown below.